 The coffee makers are still around because they look cool and they work.

 How To Brew A Siphon Coffee Maker – 101 Guide for Beginners

 Using a siphon coffee maker couldn’t be easier – just follow these steps.

-Add the water to the pitcher, making sure it reaches the lower chamber, attach the glass on top.
+Add the water to the pitcher, making sure it reaches the lower chamber, and attach the glass on top.

 Heat up the water until you see steam coming out of the tube on top of the coffee maker.